-Cornwall Council runs a Park & Ride service – ‘Park for Truro’ – at both Langarth (near Threemilestone) and Tregurra (near Waitrose).
-All Park & Ride buses come through and stop at the hospital site.
+Cornwall Council runs a Park and Ride service – ‘Park for Truro’ – at both Langarth (near Threemilestone) and Tregurra (near Waitrose).
+All Park and Ride buses come through and stop at the hospital site.
 It’s open from 7am to 7pm, Monday to Saturday.
 The service is quick and efficient running every ten minutes during peak times.
 For more information, including timetables and costs, visit the Park for Truro website, alternatively you may call them directly on 01872 279270.

 Many bus routes stop at the Royal Cornwall Hospital and there are frequent connections from Truro train station.
 For public transport information, you can call Traveline on 0871 200 22 33.

 Help with transport

 If you need help to get to the hospital, there are several community transport schemes that could help.
 If you receive Income Support or other benefits, you might also be able to reclaim your travel and parking expenses; visit our ‘Practical help and advice‘ page for more information.

 Facilities at the Royal Cornwall Hospital

 For information about disabled parking, on-site wheelchairs, interpreters, adult changing rooms, and other considerations, please view our ‘Practical help and advice‘ page.